CVEProject/cve-schema/schema/DRAFT-JSON-file-format-v4.md

 ## CVE_impact

-This is impnact type information (e.g. a text description, CVSSv2, CVSSv3, etc.).
+This is impact type information (e.g. a text description, CVSSv2, CVSSv3, etc.).

 Must contain: At least one entry, can be text, CVSSv2, CVSSv3, others may be added